 The William D. Wagner Award, established in 2003, is presented annually to a person in the field of national and international worker health and safety who is an outstanding example of commitment and dedication to the creation and dissemination of occupational exposure values (OEVs).

-The 2016 recipient of the William D. Wagner Award is Martin G. Cherniack, MPH, MD.
+The 2019 recipient of the William D. Wagner Award is Thomas J. Armstrong, PhD, CIH.

 Dr. Armstrong is a Professor in the Industrial and Operations Engineering and Biomedical Engineering Departments at the University of Michigan’s College of Engineering.

 Dr. Armstrong received PhD degrees in Industrial and Operations Engineering, Industrial Health, and Physiology, all from the University of Michigan.
 His work over the last 35+ years at the University of Michigan has contributed to attempts by the Occupational Safety and Health Administration (OSHA) and American National Standards Institute (ANSI) to develop ergonomics standards, and to the development of the first ACGIH® Ergonomics TLVs®.
 Dr. Armstrong is a Certified Industrial Hygienist in Comprehensive Practice and a Certified Professional Ergonomist.